Bucket Sort Algorithm: Python & JavaScript Implementation

 print(bucket_sort([42, 32, 77, 25, 61, 89]))

-When to Use Bucket Sort?
+When Should You Use Bucket Sort?

 Best Use Cases: